 Whether your doctor recommends surgery for a ruptured Achilles tendon may depend partly on your age and activity level, foot experts say.

 The Achilles tendon is a band of tissue that runs down the back of the lower leg and connects the calf muscle to the heel bone.
-A rupture is a complete or partial tear of the tendon that leaves the heel bone separated or partially separated from the knee.
+A rupture is a complete or partial tendon tear that leaves the heel bone separated or partially separated from the knee.

 But because there is low blood flow to the Achilles tendon, healing after surgery can be tricky.